 - Add steering wheels, headlights, and decorations

-- Create a “road” with tape on the floor
+- Make a “road” with tape on the floor

-- Benefits: Imaginative play, gross motor skills, spatial awareness
+- Builds imaginative play, gross motor skills, spatial awareness

 Kitchen Drummer: